 • Single faceted, like a headache, or your boss embarrassed you at the sales meeting, or you’re disappointed that you didn’t get the promotion you wanted, or you’re stressed after a tough day at work.

 • Recent, as opposed to something that happened years ago, or has been going on for a long time.

 • Not chronic; something that’s not a persistent problem like chronic pain, anger, or grief

 • A simple pain or injury, as opposed to a complex medical issue or a serious illness

 • Emotions like stress, frustration, embarrassment, cravings, etc.

-• Ones you can generally work on and resolved yourself, with some basic knowledge of EFT
+• Ones you can generally work on and resolve yourself, with some basic knowledge of EFT

 Here’s what’s important to remember: Most simple issues can be handled by anyone, including yourself.
 Complex issues, especially Tier 2, need to be dealt with by an experienced practitioner.